sensible-hq/sensible-docs/readme-sync/v0/welcome/300 - concepts.md

 Line grouping
 ---

-Sensible groups lines together using whitespace and x- and y-axis positions.
-Usually these groupings make visual sense to a human reader.
-It's worth noting that by default, Sensible groups lines separated by vertical space only if they align at the left edge of each line boundary:
+For methods such as Label and Document Range, Sensible groups lines together using whitespace and x- and y-axis positions.
+Sometimes, Sensible's line groups are more restrictive than a human reader might expect.
+In particular, Sensible groups lines separated by vertical space only if they align at the *left* edge of each line boundary by default:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/line_grouping_example.png)